 My older sister at secondary school even did a school science presentation on colour blindness and used me as an object lesson.
 By that time I had come across the Ishihara test and I wonder how many others have been equally delighted to see either nothing or the “wrong” numbers on those splashes of coloured dots.
 Simple testing still isn’t as widespread as it should be.

 Unfortunately I can’t say that attitudes have really changed much over the years.
 A recent visit for new glasses surprised me when, well into the eye test, the optician asked “which is clearer, red or green?” and when I told him I couldn’t distinguish them, sighed and simply moved on to the next test.

 Presenting visual data to the colour blind

 Colour Blindness, like any deficiency, causes one to seek other cues and clues in a wider range of factors such as context, pattern or texture.
 I’ve learnt that colour alone, no matter how striking it may seem to you, isn’t enough to convey meaning to every audience.
-The coronavirus pandemic has really brought this to the front of my mind as every agency, outlet, and influencer bombards us with charts and maps to try and help us make sense of these strange days.
+The coronavirus pandemic really brought this to the front of my mind as every agency, outlet, and influencer bombarded us with charts and maps to try and help us make sense of those strange days.